 2. Fraud Protection

 The scope for fraud on the Internet is huge.
 According to the October 2017 Global Fraud Index, Account Takeover fraud cost online retailers a whopping $3.3 billion dollars in Q2 2017 alone.
-Additionally, the average transaction rate for eCommerce fraud has also been on this rise. eCommerce retailers have been using a number of fraud prevention tools such as address verification service, CVN (card verification number), credit history check, and more to verify the buyer’s identity.
+Additionally, the average transaction rate for eCommerce fraud has also been on the rise. eCommerce retailers have been using a number of fraud prevention tools such as address verification services, CVN (card verification number), credit history checks, and more to verify the buyer’s identity.

 An eCommerce tool equipped with Machine Learning capabilities can detect fraudulent activity and effectively run through thousands of checks in the blink of an eye.
 Automating order handling ensures that these preliminary checks are carried out without fail, in addition to carrying out specific checks to assess the riskiness of a particular order.
 Depending on the nature and scale of the enterprise, different retailers would want to set different thresholds for fraud detection, and eCommerce automation does the job.

 If a medium-risk transaction is detected, the system can be automated to notify the finance department for immediate review, whereas high-risk transactions can be canceled immediately.
 Automating your eCommerce software processes allows you to break the mold of one-size-fits-all coding and make the solution specific to the needs of your organization.

 3. Order Fulfillment

 Physical fulfillment of orders is prone to errors as it requires humans to oversee warehouse selection.
 With an automated solution, you can set up an order fulfillment to match the warehouse requirements as closely as possible.
 This ensures that the closest warehouse which has the required item in stock is selected.
 This guarantees timely delivery of the order to the customer.
 It could also be set up to integrate with your billing software to calculate accurate billing/shipping charges, taxes (for out of state/overseas shipments), etc.